-The trees were stunning, but I found two things most fascinating: the soft, fluffy moss all throughout the forest and the endless wild, native blueberry bushes.
+The trees were stunning, and I found two things most fascinating: The soft, fluffy moss all throughout the forest and the endless wild, native blueberry bushes.
 We weren’t there in time to actually try the blueberries; they were just starting to bloom.
 But I’ve heard they’re sweet and tart, and I can only imagine how stunning the landscape will become once all the deep blue pops!

 Funny thing is, I didn’t really notice just how much of an impact the trip had until after we finished.
-I think part of that is survival—there’s no giving up when you’re 10+ miles into the wilderness and stubborn-as-all-get-out!
-The other part is that we had really great company, and our little backpacking tribe laughed a lot.
+I think part of that is survival — there’s no giving up when you’re over ten miles into the wilderness and stubborn-as-all-get-out!
+The other part is that we had really great company, and our little backpacking group laughed a lot.
 A LOT.
 Even when things got frustrating.

-Like on day one when there were no available campsites to be found, and we looked…and looked…and finally made do with a spot that had room for us, but wasn’t really ideal.
-We got the tents half-way up, started gathering firewood, and low and behold one of our group found a hidden site about 50 feet off the trail, with enough space to perfectly hold our three tents and one bivy sack.
+Like on day one when there were no available campsites to be found, and we looked … and looked … and finally made do with a spot that had room for us, but wasn’t really ideal.
+We got the tents half-way up, started gathering firewood, and low and behold one of our group found a hidden site about fifty feet off the trail, with enough space to perfectly hold our three tents and one bivy sack.

-And the unrelenting winds during the first two days, about 30 miles per hour.
+And the unrelenting winds during the first two days, about thirty miles per hour.
 Not just gusting, but nearly constant.
 And cold.
 So, so cold.
 It was actually frosty on the morning of the third day.
 FROST.
 IN TENTS.
 Cold.
+You know what’s not fun in frosty cold weather?
+Lots of things, but that morning it was near painful putting contact lenses back in my eyes…

 Also bogs.
 A trail that actually contained bogs, which meant walking through swampy, muddy paths where there’s just no chance of coming out with dry, warm feet.
 (Remember I said cold, frosty nights?
 Yep.)